bwegr/startup/README.md

 - **Application text content** (10%) - The application has text content on each page.
 - **Application images** (10%) - The application has images on each page.

+## JavaScript deliverable

+For this deliverable I added some functionality with JavaScript.

+- **JavaScript support for future login** (20%) - The main login page now has the ability for someone to type in a username that is then put in local storage and put in the top right corner of every page to simulate a login
+- **JavaScript support for future database data** (20%) - The username is currently retrieved from local storage but wil later be retrieved from a database (in addition to the password).
+If you click on the username in the top right, I've added a profile page that pops up, which will also be filled with info from the database.
+- **JavaScript support for future WebSocket** (20%) - I've used JavaScript to create a function that appears to be updating the AED to USD currency exchange rate in real time but is actually just displaying random numbers every 1000ms that are close to the real exchange rate.
+This will be replaced by a WebSocket with real-time data later.
+This is found inside the Currency accordion on the Country page.
+- **JavaScript support for your application's interaction logic** (40%) - I've also used JavaScript to add the following interactions:
+	- Accordions on the Country page with +- animation (Bootstrap 5 JS) - I'll add more of these
+	- Itinerary pop-up: Clicking 'Add to Itinerary' on the Country triggers a pop-up that (eventually) will allow you to search the itinerary you'd like to add it to
+	- Profile pop-up: Clicking the profile name on any page brings up a profile page
+  - Itinerary Travelers: Buttons on the Itinerary page now allow the current user to add or remove themselves from that itinerary.
+Clicking 'Join Itinerary' will allow them to add themselves multiple times (which I will fix), but if they try to remove themselves from the itinerary and they aren't on it, then they will get a error message that 'You have not joined this itinerary'